Second Vice-President (Contests)

 Dargan M. Ware is a poet and attorney who was an over-the-road truck driver until he decided to go to law school at 35.
 A friend once described him as a “high-functioning drifter,” and he has been unable to come up with a better description.
 He practices consumer protection law, trying to fight the good fight for regular folks against big corporations.
-He lives in Birmingham, Alabama with his wife Kristi and their 15-year-old triplets, where he enjoys trivia, cooking, and attempting to get a turn on the computer.
-He is the author of two novels, The Legend of Colgan Toomey and the forthcoming Old Soldiers Never Die, and has published poetry in The Wild Word, Cagibi Lit, and Artefact Nouveau.
+He lives in Birmingham, Alabama, with his wife Kristi and their 17-year-old triplets, where he enjoys trivia, cooking, and attempting to get a turn on the computer.
+He is the author of two novels, The Legend of Colgan Toomey and Old Soldiers Never Die, and has published poetry in The Wild Word, Cagibi Lit, and Artefact Nouveau.

 Dr. Jessica Temple

 Jessica Temple earned her PhD in poetry from Georgia State University and currently teaches at Northwest Florida State College.
 She attended the 2019 Sewanee Writers' Conference as a contributing participant in poetry and was Alabama State Poetry Society's 2019 Poet of the Year.
 Her work has appeared in Thema; Crab Orchard Review; Canyon Voices; and Stone, River, Sky: An Anthology of Georgia Poems from Negative Capability Press, among others.
 She is the author of two poetry collections, Seamless and Other Legends (Finishing Line Press, 2013) and Daughters of Bone (Madville Press, 2021).
 Find out more at jessicatemple.com.